 Do I need to write a lot?

-No. The most useful entries are brief and specific.
-'Had a hard conversation with Maya about the project timeline.
+No. Short and specific beats long and vague every time.
+Something like: 'Had a hard conversation with Maya about the project timeline.
 She seemed more worried about visibility than the deadline itself.
 Follow up on that.'
-That's more useful than three paragraphs of processing.
+That one note is more useful than three paragraphs of processing.

 What if I don't know what to reflect on?